TyperGuy/TyperGuy/README.md

-# Hi there 👋, Call me RJ!
+# Hi there 👋, Call me Ray!